-CHANGE IN PROGRAM-A student is required to have approval of his Division Chairman before changing his program of studies.
+CHANGE IN PROGRAM - A student is required to have approval of his Division Chairman before changing his program of studies.
 A fee will be charged for each change in schedule and for change in curriculum after the Schedule Adjustment Period ends when such changes are not required or advised by the University.

-A grade of "Withdrawn" (W) will be assigned when the student drops a course with the permission of the Division Chairman within the first two weeks of a quarter, or when he is permitted for special reasons to drop the course without penalty after this period.
+A grade of "Withdrawn" (W) will be assigned when the student drops a course within the first two weeks of a quarter.

-A grade of "Withdrawn Failing" (WF) will be recorded in the Registrar's Office for a subject dropped on request of the student after the second week of a quarter.
-Exceptions are made only as authorized by the Division Chairman.
+A grade of "Withdrawn Failing" (WF) or "Withdrawn Passing" (WP) will be recorded in the Registrar's Office for a subject dropped on request of the student after the second week of the quarter and before the last class period.
+The grade WP or WF will be determined by the instructor in the course and recorded by the registrar.